The following is the Sirens vetting board from 2020. We will update this page when we have seated our 2021 vetting board.

 Nivair H. Gabriel is a writer, editor, and aerospace engineer.
 She has presented work on intersectional feminism and indigenous futurist thought at WisCon, the International Conference on the Fantastic in the Arts, the Children's Literature Association Conference, and Sirens.
 She reviews children’s and teen fiction for Kirkus Reviews and has also contributed work to Marvels & Tales, io9.com, and two Sirens benefit anthologies.
 As an editor at Barefoot Books, she edited a handful of critically acclaimed picture books.
 She received her MA/MFA in Children’s Literature and Writing for Children from Simmons College, and her BS in Aerospace Engineering from the Massachusetts Institute of Technology.
 When she has any free time, she watches immigrant family sitcoms.

-Sharon K. Goetz tests software.
-Too fond of textuality for her own good, she has also worked in scholarly textual criticism and web publishing, written software manuals, and completed a PhD investigating medieval English chronicles amidst their manuscript contexts.
+Sharon K. Goetz is a technical product manager at a real estate brokerage.
+Too fond of textuality for her own good, she has also worked in scholarly textual criticism and web publishing, tested software, documented software, and completed a PhD investigating medieval English chronicles amidst their manuscript contexts.
 As time permits, she reads widely and plays computer games.